 Regulators, particularly in the telecommunications sector, have been using the form of pricing known as price caps for a number years.
-Price caps have rarely been used in gas regulation in the U.S.10 The basic price cap consists of a price ceiling for a single utility service, or a basket of utility services, that is based on the previous year's price cap, rather than the utility's actual cost.
+Price caps have rarely been used in gas regulation in the U.S.54 The basic price cap consists of a price ceiling for a single utility service, or a basket of utility services, that is based on the previous year's price cap, rather than the utility's actual cost.
 The price cap formula has three basic components: last year's price cap, an adjustment index for inflation and an adjustment index for productivity.
-The inflation index accounts for changes to the utility's cost of inputs based on an industry-wide productivity as well as other factors.
+The inflation index accounts for changes to the utility's cost of inputs based on an industry or economy index.
+The productivity index accounts for changes in industry-wide productivity as well as other factors.
 It is generally a negative index and adjusts the price cap downward.
 The utility is allowed to charge any price equal to or less than the cap.
 If the utility's cost is less than the cap, the utility earns profits that it is allowed to keep.
 The regulator may review the price cap periodically and adjust the cap and its parameters based on the conditions of the firm and the market.

-$^{^{\}rm 9}\,$ An exception to this occurs when marginal cost increases with additional production.
+53 An exception to this occurs when marginal cost increases with additional production.